How to Say "If the deer goes to the square, the deer can find the way" in Korean | -(으)면 Grammar

 What does "If the deer goes to the square, the deer can find the way" mean in Korean?

-The Korean sentence "사슴이 광장에 가면, 길을 찾을 수 있어요." translates to "If the deer goes to the square, the deer can find the way." in English. "사슴이 광장에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "사슴이 광장에 가면, 길을 찾을 수 있어요." translates to "If the deer goes to the square, the deer can find the way." in English.
+This expression perfectly illustrates Korean storytelling: "사슴이 광장에 가면, 길을 찾을 수 있어요." means "if the deer goes to the square, the deer can find the way", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: saseumi gwangjange gamyeon, gileul chateul su iteoyo.